osalinasv/react-todo-app/README.md

 # Todo List App

-> A simple todo app using React's useContext and useReducer, with persistance using local storage.
+> A simple todo app using React in two flavors:
+> Using useContext + useReducer, and using Zustand

 ## Running the app